-For adults accessing services through s 394.4625 or 394.463, Pinellas Emergency Mental Health Services (PEMHS) is the DCF designated Public Receiving Facility and operates two Access Centers and Crisis Stabilization Units (CSUs) to screen, assess, admit or transfer individuals under the Baker Act.
+For adults accessing services through s 394.4625 or 394.463, Personal Enrichment through Mental Health Services (PEMHS) is the DCF designated Public Receiving Facility and operates one Access Center and Crisis Stabilization Unit (CSU) to screen, assess, admit or transfer individuals under the Baker Act.

-Personal Enrichment through Mental Health Services (PEMHS)

-- > 11254 58th Street North, Pinellas Park, FL 33782 - ➤ 401 16th Street North, St. Petersburg, FL 33705
+Personal Enrichment through Mental Health Services (PEMHS) > 11254 58th Street North, Pinellas Park, FL 33782

-PEMHS will conduct the initial screening, assessment and triage in order to determine if the individual needs a CSU admission or transfer to one of the five private Baker Act Receiving Facilities in Pinellas County or a Baker Act Receiving Facility in another county.
+PEMHS will conduct the initial screening, assessment and triage in order to determine whether the individual requires a CSU admission, transfer to one of the five private Baker Act Receiving Facilities in Pinellas County, or a Baker Act Receiving Facility in another county.